-7. Of the factors you identified, please rank in order the top 3 most important things that should be
+7. Of the factors you identified, please rank in order the top 3 most important things that should be considered when deciding whether to consolidate the school systems.

 8. Which of these should definitely NOT be considered when deciding whether to consolidate the school systems? (n=1,710)